JoshiDG/MarketingCaseStudy/Step_1/README.md

-# Step 1 - Finding `TopCategory` and `SecondCategory`
+# Step 1 - Creating the analysis table

-In this stop the objective is to find `TopCategory` and `SecondCategory` for each `CustomerID` and insert these 3 values into the result table
+In this step the objective is to crete an analysis table over with all the relevent datapoints over which the airthmatic operations can be performed.

 ## Analysis Table